-In 1913, American dentist Edwin J. Greenfield demonstrated the first modern and truly functional dental implant, paving the way for today’s highly successful implant dentistry.
+In 1913, American dentist Edwin J. Greenfield showed the first modern and truly functional dental implant, paving the way for today’s highly successful implant dentistry.
 In the same year, Alfred C. Fones opens the Fones Clinic For Dental Hygienists in Bridgeport, Connecticut, the world’s first oral hygiene school.
 Dr. Fones, first to use the term “dental hygienist,” is known to be the Father of Dental Hygienist.

 In 1917, Irene Newman receives the world’s first dental hygiene license in Connecticut.

 During the same time, between 1914-1918, World War I occurred all across Europe, Asia, Africa.
-And the period between 1917-1922 witnessed The Russian revolution.
+And the period between 1917-1922 witnessed The Russian Revolution.
 By the end of 1922, A Global Influenza Epidemic Kills 20 Million People.

-Year 1925 Witnessed The Invention of Television; By 1929, Zworykin demonstrates both transmission and reception of images in an electronic system.
+Year 1925 Witnessed The Invention of Television.
+By 1929, Zworykin demonstrates both transmission and reception of images in an electronic system.

-In 1929, Global Depression occurred across US, Europe and Asia.
+In 1929, the Global Depression occurred across US, Europe and Asia.
 Which was followed by the Crash of US Stock Market in October 1929.

-In 1930, the US dental board founded the world’s first dental specialty board, The American Board of Orthodontics.
+In 1930, the US Dental Board founded the world’s first dental specialty board, The American Board of Orthodontics.

 The period between 1930-1931 witnessed the Widespread bank failures in US and Europe.
 The period between 1920-1945, witnesses the Rise of Adolf Hitler and the Nazis.
 Civil wars broke across US, Europe, Asia and Africa.
 The final blew triggered to World War II, When Germany invaded Poland in 1939.
 In 1945:

-- Nazi Germany surrenders unconditionally to the Allies
+- Nazi Germany surrenders to the Allies

 - US drops atomic bombs on Hiroshima and Nagasaki, Japan, leading to Japanese surrender.